nsh87/shinyVM/README.md

 =====
 Description
 -----------
-This will create and run a local Shiny Server to enable viewing of the sample Shiny application and the creation your own Shiny app.
+This will create and run a local Shiny Server for R to enable viewing of the sample Shiny application and the creation your own Shiny app.
 This is suitable for both local development and future deployment of a Shiny Server with your app.

 Creating the server requires very few commands since the process is almost entirely automated by Fabric.
 The commands described below will create